mmaysami/RoboData/docs/README.md

              scaler = StandardScaler(),
              ...)
 ```
-where the initalization parameters are combination of `RoboFeaturizer` class discussed above and
+where the initialization parameters are combination of `RoboFeaturizer` class discussed above and
 scikit-learn's `LogisticRegression` class.

 ##### fit: